 Our school/setting values the fundamental rights of freedom of speech, expression of beliefs and ideology and tolerance of others which are the core values of our democratic society.
 However, all rights come with responsibilities and free speech or beliefs designed to manipulate the vulnerable or which advocate harm or hatred towards others will not be tolerated.
 We always seek to protect our pupils and staff from all messages and forms of extremism and ideologies.
+We use opportunities within the curriculum to explore and challenge these topics and to promote the values of democracy and mutual respect and tolerance of different faiths and beliefs.

 Our school/setting is clear that exploitation and radicalisation will be viewed as a safeguarding concern and will be referred to the appropriate safeguarding agencies.

-The school has a risk assessment in place in line with the Prevent Duty and all staff with designated safeguarding responsibilities have received training in relation to the Prevent Duty.
+The school has a risk assessment in place in line with the Prevent Duty and all staff with designated safeguarding responsibilities have received training in relation to the Prevent Duty which is refreshed every 2 years.
 As with any other safeguarding risks they are aware they must bring concerns to the attention of the DSP who will take appropriate action.
-See Appendix 8.
+See Appendix 7.